sebinsua/neo4j-simple/README.md

 This makes the simple things easy.

-And you can write your own bespoke Cypher queries unimpeded through the `query()` method.
-Additionally the neo4j client itself is exposed on `module.client`, and you can call `module.client.query()` or `module.client.queryAsync()` through this depending on whether you prefer callbacks or promises.
+Additonally, you can write your own bespoke Cypher queries unimpeded through the `query()` method, and the neo4j client itself is exposed on `module.client` so you can call `module.client.query()` or `module.client.queryAsync()` to query the database directly (depending on whether you prefer callbacks or promises.)

 Example
 =======